spiffe/spiffe/standards/SPIFFE_Federation.md

 ## 1. Background
 The SPIFFE specifications define the documents and interfaces necessary for establishing a platform-agnostic workload identity framework that is capable of bridging systems in different domains without the need for implementing identity translation or credential exchange logic.
 They define a “[trust domain][1]”, which serves as an identity namespace.

 SPIFFE is decentralized by nature.
 Each trust domain acts in its own capacity, under its own authority, and is administratively isolated from systems residing in other trust domains.
 Although trust domains delineate administrative and/or security domains, a core SPIFFE use case is enabling communication across these same boundaries where needed.
-Therefore, it is necessary to define a mechanism by which an entity may be introduced to a foreign trust domain, allowing it to authenticate identities issued by “other” SPIFFE authorities and allowing workloads in one trust domain to securely authenticate workloads in a foreign trust domain.
+Therefore, it is necessary to define a mechanism by which an entity may be introduced to a foreign trust domain, allowing it to authenticate credentials issued by “other” SPIFFE authorities and allowing workloads in one trust domain to securely authenticate workloads in a foreign trust domain.

-A [SPIFFE bundle][2] is a self-contained resource that contains the public key material needed to authenticate identities in a particular trust domain.
+A [SPIFFE bundle][2] is a resource that contains the public key material needed to authenticate credentials from a particular trust domain.
 This document introduces a specification by which SPIFFE bundles can be securely fetched for the purpose of authenticating identities issued by external authorities.
-Included is information on how to serve a SPIFFE bundle, how to retrieve SPIFFE bundle, and how to authenticate the endpoints that serve them.
+Included is information on how to serve a SPIFFE bundle, how to retrieve a SPIFFE bundle, and how to authenticate the endpoints that serve them.

 ## 2. Introduction
 Possession of a trust domain's bundle is required in order to validate SVIDs from it.
-Therefore, achieving SPIFFE federation necessitates the exchange of SPIFFE bundles between trust domains.
-This exchange occurs on a regular basis, allowing the contents of a trust domain's bundle to change over time.
+Therefore, achieving SPIFFE Federation necessitates the exchange of SPIFFE bundles between trust domains.
+This exchange should occur on a regular basis, allowing the contents of a trust domain's bundle to change over time.

-To achieve this, SPIFFE federation defines a "bundle endpoint", which is a URL that serves up a SPIFFE bundle for a particular trust domain.
+To achieve this, SPIFFE Federation defines a "bundle endpoint", which is a URL that serves up a SPIFFE bundle for a particular trust domain.
 Also defined are a set of "endpoint profiles", which specify the protocol and authentication semantics used between bundle endpoint servers and clients.
 Finally, this document further specifies the behavior of bundle endpoint clients and servers, and the management of federation relationships and the resulting bundle data.

 ## 3. Targeted Use Cases
 Ultimately, SPIFFE Federation enables workloads to authenticate peers that reside in other trust domains.
 This functionality is necessary to support a wide range of use cases, however we wish to focus on three core use cases.